tannerhelland/PhotoDemon/README.md

 ### Emphasis on usability
 Most free, open-source image editors are usability nightmares.
 PhotoDemon tries not to be.
 The interface was built with input from professional designers – not just software engineers – and small touches like unlimited Undo/Redo, "Fade last effect", keyboard accelerators, effect previews, mouse wheel and forward-back button support, and descriptive menu icons make PhotoDemon useful to novices and professionals alike.

-### A comprehensive selection of image editing tools and filters
+### A comprehensive collection of image editing tools and filters
+* Powerful selection tools, with full support for antialiasing, feathering, and on-canvas sizing/moving.
-* 2D transformations: image resize, crop, rotate, shear, isometric conversion.
+* 2D transformations: image resize, crop, autocrop, rotate, shear, isometric conversion.
-* Color tools: levels, curves, white balance, shadow/highlights, grayscale, sepia, color reduction, full-featured histogram (including equalization and stretching), green screen, Wratten filters, and many more.
+* Color tools: levels, curves, white balance, shadow/highlight correction, grayscale, sepia, full-featured histogram (including equalization and stretching), green screen, Wratten filters, and many more.
-* Filters and effects: blur, unsharp masking, edge detection, noise removal, lens diffraction, vignetting, perspective correction, and many more.
+* Filters and effects: context-aware blur, unsharp masking, edge detection, noise removal, lens diffraction, vignetting, perspective correction, sphere wrapping, film grain, and many more.
-* 80+ tools are provided in the current build – and that’s not including a custom filter tool that allows you to construct your own filters.
+* 100+ tools are provided in the current build, plus a custom filter tool that allows you to construct your own convolution filters.

 ### What doesn't PhotoDemon do?

 * PhotoDemon does not provide any on-canvas painting tools.
-These are coming, but they did not make the cut for this version.
+These are on the roadmap, but they did not make the cut for this version.
 * PhotoDemon does not provide advanced color management (ICC profiles).
-Specifically, it currently ignores embedded ICC profiles.
-As a tool designed for consumers and hobbyists, it is unlikely to ever gain ICC profile support.
-If color management is integral to your work, PhotoDemon is not the right tool for you.
-(Note: if you're interested, PhotoDemon relies on DIB sections via the Windows GDI, which default to the sRGB space - see http://technet.microsoft.com/en-us/query/ms536845
+More specifically, it ignores embedded ICC profiles.
+Even MORE specifically, PhotoDemon relies on DIB sections via the Windows GDI, which default to the sRGB space - see http://technet.microsoft.com/en-us/query/ms536845
-* PhotoDemon does not run on non-Windows operating systems...probably.
-Wine (http://www.winehq.org/) finally added full DIB support in March 2012 (v1.4).
-Because PhotoDemon relies heavily on DIB sections, it may work on OSX, Linux, BSD, Solaris or Maemo systems with Wine v1.4 (or later) installed.
+* PhotoDemon (probably) does not run on non-Windows operating systems.
+Wine (http://www.winehq.org/) finally added full DIB support in March 2012.
+Because PhotoDemon relies heavily on DIB sections, it may work on OSX, Linux, BSD, Solaris or Maemo systems with Wine v1.4 or later.
 However, should you choose to go down this route, you are effectively on your own.
-PhotoDemon's developer doesn't have the resources to support Wine in any official capacity.

 ## PhotoDemon FAQ